saattrupdan/saattrupdan.com/src/posts/2020-04-05-quantile-regression-forests.md

 ---

 A random forest is an incredibly useful and versatile tool in a data scientist's toolkit, and is one of the more popular non-deep models that are being used in industry today.
-If we now want our random forests to also output their uncertainty, it would seem that we are forced to go down the [bootstrapping](https://saattrupdan.github.io/2020-03-01-bootstrap-prediction/) route, as the [quantile approach](https://saattrupdan.github.io/2020-03-09-quantile-regression/) we saw last time relied on the models learning through gradient descent, which random forests aren't.
+If we now want our random forests to also output their uncertainty, it would seem that we are forced to go down the <router-link to="/posts/2020-03-01-bootstrap-prediction">bootstrapping</router-link> route, as the <router-link to="/posts/2020-03-09-quantile-regression">quantile approach</router-link> we saw last time relied on the models learning through gradient descent, which random forests aren't.

 The bootstrapping would definitely work, but we would be paying a price at inference time.
 Say I have a random forest consisting of 1,000 trees and I'd like to make 1,000 bootstrapped predictions to form a reasonable prediction interval.